Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Proof of Theorem

-Thanks to the message independence property in Proposition \ref{Prop_message_indep}, we assume without loss of generality that the encoded message is $m=1$, i.e., the all-zero sequence is transmitted over the channel.
+By the message independence property in Proposition \ref{Prop_message_indep}, we assume without loss of generality that the encoded message is $m=1$, i.e., the all-zero sequence is transmitted over the channel.
 Given the channel output sequence $\bY=\by$, the conditional probability of erasure is bounded as

-where \eqref{ref90} holds for any $\rho>0$, and in \eqref{ref91}, we used the fact that the marginal distribution of each of the codewords $\{\bX_2,\ldots,\bX_{e^{LR}}\}$ is uniform over $\calX^L$.
+where \eqref{ref90} holds for any $\rho\in(0,1]$, and in \eqref{ref91}, we used the fact that the marginal distribution of each of the codewords $\{\bX_2,\ldots,\bX_{e^{LR}}\}$ is uniform over $\calX^L$.

 Averaging with respect to the channel output, we arrive at

 For any $\bx=(x_1,\ldots,x_L)\in\calX^L$, we have that

 where \eqref{ref98} follows since $\calX^L(\by)$ is a product set and $P^{(L)}$ is a product distribution, \eqref{ref95} is due to the channel symmetry and \eqref{ref92} follows from Lemma \ref{Lemma_Auxiliary}.
 Let $\tilde{\by}=(\tilde{y}_1,\ldots,\tilde{y}_L)$ be defined as